8 Early Warning Signs of Feline Leukemia Virus (FeLV)

 You can spot the warning signs of feline leukemia virus, also known as FeLV, if you know what to look for.
 When the disease is detected early enough, you may even be able to take steps to lengthen the life of your cat.

 It's easy to spot the warning signs of feline leukemia when the virus is settling in the chest.
 Your cat will develop coughing and other signs of respiratory problems.
-She may gag on the phlegm that is being produced.
-Wheezing and a runny nose or eyes is also common.
+They may gag on the phlegm that is being produced.
+Wheezing and a runny nose or eyes are also very common.

 Stomach Problems

-When the virus settles in the abdomen, your cat may experience bloating and other signs of abdominal problems.
-There may be vomiting and/or frequent diarrhea which is usually accompanied by a lack of appetite.
+When the virus settles in the abdomen, your cat may experience signs of abdominal problems.
+There may be vomiting or frequent diarrhea, which is usually accompanied by a lack of appetite.

-• Weight loss that does not improve and no interest in eating
+• Progressive weight loss that does not improve

 • Constant diarrhea